777moneymaker/jasper/README.md

 * JASPER is a free bioinformatics tools for predicting virus hosts.
 * JASPER uses a bunch of bioinformatics tools to prediction virus hosts.
-It includes genome-genome alignment, CRISPR spacers analyzation, tRNA analyzation and more.
+It includes genome-genome alignment, CRISPR spacers analysis, tRNA analysis and more.
 * JASPER contains few, independent modules `blast`, `crispr`, `trna`, `wish`, `mash`, `merge`.

 # Requirements